iurysza/thoughtbox-blog/src/content/continuous-integration-approach-for-kotlin.md

 Static analysis is done on the code base of the application without the need to run the software.
 The goal here is to ensure the code doesn’t have bugs and conforms to standard formatting and styling.
 You might want to check this [article](link) I've written about it with my approach for Kotlin projects.

 Ideally, developers should have fast feedback for issues during this step, so they can start fixing them ASAP.
-To do that, I've forked the [danger-checkstyle-format](link) plugin and added some changes to enable reporting issues from both `ktlint` and `detekt` directly on the PR, making developer iteration faster.
+To do that, I've forked the [danger-checkstyle-format](github.com/iurysza/danger-checkstyle_format) plugin and added some changes to enable reporting issues from both `ktlint` and `detekt` directly on the PR, making developer iteration faster.
+Check it out.

-If you want to try it out you can get it here:
-{% github iurysza/danger-checkstyle_format %}

 ## Build
 In this step we use a gradle task to build our code.